votca/votca/share/doc/methods.rst

 Correlation groups
 ~~~~~~~~~~~~~~~~~~

-Unlike IBI, IMC also takes cross-correlations of interactions into
+Unlike IBI, IMC also takes cross-correlations of interactions into account in
-account in order to calculate the update.
-However, it might not always
+order to calculate the update.
+However, it might not always be beneficial to
-be beneficial to evaluate cross-correlations of all pairs of
+evaluate cross-correlations of all pairs of interactions.
+By specifying
-interactions.
-By specifying, votcaallows to define groups of
+``group`` for each interaction, as shown in the xml snippet below, one can
-interactions, amongst which cross-correlations are taken into account,
+define groups of interactions, amongst which cross-correlations are taken into
-where can be any name.
+account. ``group`` can be any name.

 .. code:: xml